xaionaro-go/echox/website/content/guide/binding.md

 }
 ```

-Request data is binded to the struct in given order:
+Request data is bound to the struct in given order:

 1. Path parameters
 2. Query parameters (only for GET/DELETE methods)